 To accurately reflect only the savings attributable to Nextera, it is necessary to normalize the district’s average payment rate between the two populations.
 KPI Ninja did not see the need to do this.

-Correcting just this one oversight by KPI Ninja makes a difference of more than $200 in the overall savings claims, deflating Nextera’s brag by over 22%.
-See the computations here; note therein that this $200/22% deflation is a conservative estimate.
+Correcting just this one oversight by KPI Ninja makes a difference of $311 in the overall savings claims, deflating Nextera’s brag by over one-third.
+See the computations here.

 Every one of over two dozen claim cost comparisons in the KPI Ninja report needs this same adjustment (plus others discussed both in other posts at this blog and in the Nextera Manuscript that can be viewed through a menu item above).